How to apply

 What Happens Next

 Applications will be received and reviewed at eight regional centres in the United States.
-Shortlisted candidates will be called for interview in November.
-Dates for the interviews can be found .
+Shortlisted candidates will be called for interview, virtually on zoom, in November.
+Dates and guidance for the interviews can be found .
 The final selection will be announced shortly after interview.
 Successful applicants will be offered a scholarship in writing, and will be asked to accept or decline this offer, also in writing, within 10-12 days of receiving it (Nb this timeframe may be shorter where the interviews occur late in the interview week).
 In keeping with other UK government-funded programs the Marshall Commission asks Scholars to give a definitive and final response in this way, so that the Commission can at the earliest opportunity arrange the best and most appropriate graduate program and living accommodation for each Scholar's needs.